GDC-ConsumerEdge/consumer-edge-core/README.md

 ## SSH Key Management

-The playbooks in this repo contain a set of pre-tasks that take care of decrypting the SSH private key that is used to access remote machines.
+The playbooks in this repo contain a set of pre-tasks that take care of downloading the SSH private key form secret manager that is used to access remote machines.

-As a prerequisite you are expected to encrypt your private key using Google Cloud KMS.
-The project, keyring, and key name are indicated in the `google_kms` variable under `inventory/groups_vars/all.yaml`.

-Once you have the encrypted key, you will need to set the `ansible_ssh_key_file_encrypted` variable under `inventory/groups_vars/all.yaml` to the path of the encrypted key on the local filesystem.

 All of this will happen automatically when you launch the `create-gsa.sh` in the next steps.